AdrianRogner/ttr-lab-simpy/Report.md

 Report this result in the table on top.
 Interpret the result.

+We need a server to work at 142 requests per second to have a response time of 300 ms. This is a matter of probability because we included an random factor to determine the number of files requested.
+So when we have a lot of file requested a long queue will be created.
+So we need a service rate of 142 requests per second to have a response time of 300 ms for the 99 perc.

 Case 3b: Batch arrivals, double arrival rate and 99th percentile
 ----------------------------------------------------------------

-Determine the service rate \$mu$ that is required if the arrival rate of Web pages doubles such that the 99th percentile of the response time is around 300 ms.
+Determine the service rate $\mu$ that is required if the arrival rate of Web pages doubles such that the 99th percentile of the response time is around 300 ms.

 Report this result in the table on top.